I can accurately predict whether you’re going to reach your French-speaking goals or not.

 Maybe your situation is a little bit different.
 Maybe you’ve been studying French for a while but you haven’t seen much improvement.
 Maybe you’re secretly regretting picking French and starting to question yourself.
 Maybe you’re wondering if it’ll just never click, and you should try something else instead (like Spanish or Chinese).

+The aim of this article is to help you reassess your strategy and evaluate your mindset.
 I’m here to help you halt any negative thoughts about your progress, stop you from feeling bad about yourself, and help you discover what might actually be blocking you — so you can clear the way for growth and progress!

 First, start by answering these 14 questions.
 Take time to consider each one fully.
-Be honest with yourself.
+Be honest with yourself

 1. Are you really motivated?